bfontaine/grape/README.md

 **Grape** is a syntax-aware `grep`-like utility for Clojure code.
 It allows one to search for code patterns using Clojure structures.

-Note: this is quite experimental for now.

 ## Command-Line
+This is experimental for now.

 ```
 java -jar grape.jar [-r|--recursive] <pattern> <file> [<file> ...]
 ```